ldbc/ldbc_snb_interactive_v1_impls/README.md

 The key configurations are the following:

 * `ldbc.snb.datagen.generator.scaleFactor`: set this to `snb.interactive.${SCALE_FACTOR}` where `${SCALE_FACTOR}` is the desired scale factor
-* `ldbc.snb.datagen.serializer.numUpdatePartitions`: set this to the number of threads used in the benchmark runs
+* `ldbc.snb.datagen.serializer.numUpdatePartitions`: set this to the number of write threads used in the benchmark runs
 * serializers: set these to the required format, e.g. the ones starting with `CsvMergeForeign` or `CsvComposite`
   * `ldbc.snb.datagen.serializer.dynamicActivitySerializer`
   * `ldbc.snb.datagen.serializer.dynamicPersonSerializer`